bcgov/becmodel/README.md

         becmodel.main INFO     Running high elevation minimum size filter becmodel.main INFO     Output becmodel_tempdata/becmodel.gpkg created

-Temp data are written to the default workspace `becmodel_tempdata` or to the folder specified by the `wskp` key in the config file.
+Temp data are written to the default workspace `becmodel_tempdata` or to the folder specified by the `temp_folder` key in the config file.